 Bass-Baritone Zachary Altman is gaining notice for wide ranging repertoire in major theaters across Europe and the United States.
-His upcoming 2021-22 engagements include Bottom (Midsummer Night's Dream) and Rossini's Petite Messe Solennelle with Opera Malmö, and a debut as the Four Villains (The Tales of Hoffmann) with Opera Tampa.
+His upcoming 2021-22 engagements include Bottom (Midsummer Night's Dream) and Rossini's Petite Messe Solennelle with Opera Malmö, a return to Leporello (Don Giovanni) to debut with Scottish Opera, and a debuts with the Boston Symphony Orchestra (1st Apprentice in Wozzeck) and with Opera Tampa (Four Villains in Tales of Hoffmann)

-During the 2018-19 season, Zach debuted with Virginia Opera as Leporello (Don Giovanni), with Opera Philadelphia as Starveling (A Midsummer Night's Dream) and with the Royal Danish Opera as Henry Kissinger in a new production of Nixon in China, and then returned to Opera Philadelphia as Leandro in Love for Three Oranges.
+Recently, Zach debuted with Virginia Opera as Leporello, with Opera Philadelphia as Starveling (A Midsummer Night's Dream) and with the Royal Danish Opera as Henry Kissinger in a new production of Nixon in China, and then returned to Opera Philadelphia as Leandro in Love for Three Oranges.
 His 2017-18 season saw debuts with Teatro Massimo di Palermo as Bottom in A Midsummer Night's Dream, with Opéra de Lyon as Tschao in Zemlinksy's Der Kreidekreis, with Teatro La Fenice as Lovell in Battistelli's Richard III, with the Spoleto Festival dei due Mondi in Honegger's Jeanne d'Arc.
 He also returned to Teatro dell'opera di Roma as Mr. Flint in Deborah Warner's new production of Billy Budd, conducted by James Conlon.

 He made his official debut in Rome in May 2017 as the Athlet/Tierbändiger in Lulu, after performing the same roles earlier the same season at the Hamburgische Staatsoper.
 In addition, the 2016-17 season saw Zach's role debut as Bottom in A Midsummer Night's Dream with peformances in Brescia, Cremona, Pavia, Como, and Reggia Emilia.